"Nix the Fix" campaign highlights how manufacturers stop you from repairing electronics and autos: Internet Scambusters #978

 In some cases, you won't be able to do it yourself or use a cheap repair shop because of either warranty or physical restrictions imposed by the maker.

 A new report, called Nix the Fix, aims to put a stop to that, but it'll take time.
-In the meantime, we'll tell you what you can do to avoid the costly repair route.
+In the meantime, we'll tell you what you can do to avoid the costly repair route and defends the right to repair your own products or to have repairs done by companies not directly associated with the manufacturer.

 Let's get started…